rlong2/HackTheBox/Retired Machines/Sau/03 - Website.md

 http://10.10.11.224:55555/web - landing page - create a basket to collect and inspect HTTP requests.

 `Powered by [request-baskets](https://github.com/darklynx/request-baskets) | Version: 1.2.1`

 ![](Attachments/WebLandingPage.png)

-http://10.10.11.224:55555/web/baskets - provide the master toekn and gain access to all the baskets
+http://10.10.11.224:55555/web/baskets - provide the master token and gain access to all the baskets
 ![](Attachments/Baskets.png)

 ## Creating a random basket